pixi.js

 Parameters

-the render surface to copy from
+the render surface (render target, texture, or canvas) to copy from

 • destinationTexture: Texture